Pilot vs. Bench: a quick rundown

 Pilot, on the other hand, does all their clients’ books on the accrual basis of accounting.

 If you’re unsure which method you should be using, it helps to consider your company’s growth plan for the future.
-If you’re approaching $25M in revenue or planning to IPO soon, then you should be using the accrual method and Pilot will be the best choice.
+If you’re approaching $25M in revenue or planning to IPO soon, then you should be using the accrual method and Pilot may be a better choice.
+We also recommend you look at Bookkeeper360, another accrual bookkeeping solution with great reviews.

 But if you’re like most small businesses in the U.S., then cash-basis accounting, and Bench, will likely work well for you and be the easiest to use.